oktyevrensel/openspec-portfolio/README.md

 ### 📄 License

-This project is open source and available under the MIT License.
+This project is open source and available under the Aphacee License.

 ### 👤 Author

-Your Name - Portfolio Website
+Oktay Evrensel

 ### 🤝 Contributing